 All species of carpenter ants mainly attack wood that is or has

-building far above the ground.
+that touch the building far above the ground.

 Carpenter ants build their nests outdoors in various wood